tiarno/reachtim/content/articles/psutil1.md

 Title: psutil and MongoDB for System Monitoring
 Category: Python
-Status: Draft
-Date: 2014-Aug-24
+Date: 2014-Sep-03
-Tags: sysadmin, python, web
+Tags: sysadmin, how-to, web
 Summary: How to use psutil and MongoDB for monitoring system health.

-This article describes how you can create a set of charts for monitoring the load on one or more servers.
+This how-to article describes how you can create a set of charts for monitoring the load on one or more servers.
 It uses Python (psutil and bottle), MongoDb, and jquery.
 The general idea is the same no matter if you use a different database or web framework.

 At the end of the process, you will have a web page for each machine that displays charts showing cpu, memory, and disk usage.